gmberton/image-matching-models/README.md

 Where `sift-lg` will use `SIFT + LightGlue`.

-**You can choose any of the following methods: loftr, sift-lg, superpoint-lg, disk-lg, aliked-lg, doghardnet-lg, roma, dedode, steerers, sift-nn, orb-nn, patch2pix, patch2pix_superglue, superglue, r2d2, d2net, duster, doghardnet-nn, xfeat**
+**You can choose any of the following methods: loftr, [sift, superpoint, disk, aliked, dedode, doghardnet, gim]-lg, roma, dedode, steerers, [sift, orb, doghardnet]-nn, patch2pix, patch2pix_superglue, superglue, r2d2, d2net, duster, gim-dkm, xfeat, omniglue**

 The script will generate an image with the matching keypoints for each pair, under `./output_sift-lg`.